GrishanAnton/InternetBS-API-PHP-Class/README.md

 ```
 That is really simple right?
 See other examples in "example" and class documentation in "doc" directories.

+**NOTE:** command execution at test server taking longer time than at live server

 How to test code in sandbox
 ---------------------------